sethgrid/running/README.md

 ## Security
 The `auth_cookie` is stored locally on the end-user's side and is signed via HMAC.
 If the data is tampered, then the HMAC signature is invalidated and the auth_cookie will no longer validate.
 The user must sign back in.

+## Javascript access to data
+Read in the `auth_cookie`, base64 decode it, split on `::hmac::`.
+The first part will be the json string representing the currently logged in user.
+The `access_token` can be used in any endpoint for this service needing an authentication bearer token.
+Additionally, the `athlete.id` is the id to refer to when making calls on behalf of the user to this service.

 ## Database
 ```